Fibromyalgia Basics

 All three compounds—glutamate, aspartate and cysteine—are amino acids, and the natural ingredients in protein.
 It’s okay to consume them in unprocessed protein sources because they are bound together with other amino acids essential to the body.
 In their bound form, the concentration of these three substances does not get very high in the bloodstream, preventing them from doing harm.

 On the other hand, when these three compounds are added as flavor-enhancers to processed foods, they are not bound to protein and their blood levels can rise rapidly.
 In fact, they are used for their ability to quickly stimulate the neurons in your tongue to make bland foods taste better.
-These additives likely activate the nerves along your digestive system as well, contributing to irritable bowel symptoms.
-Also, blood glutamate levels are known to be linked to greater fibromyalgia muscle pain.1
+These food additives activate the nerves along your digestive system as well, contributing to irritable bowel and fibromyalgia symptoms.
+Also, blood glutamate levels are known to be linked to greater muscle pain.1

 Mind Control

 Fibromyalgia is more than achy muscles and a digestive disorder.
 Your central nervous system magnifies pain and contributes to symptoms of fatigue, sleep disorder, fibrofog, and alterations in mood.
-It’s the job of the blood-brain barrier to protect your brain from toxins in the bloodstream, but not all areas have this barrier and, in some places, it may be broken in fibromyalgia.
+It’s the job of the blood-brain barrier to protect your brain from toxins in the bloodstream.
+However, not all areas have this barrier and, in some places, it may be broken in fibromyalgia.

 “Glutamate freely enters brain regions that lack a blood-brain barrier,” says Jerry D. Smith, Pharm.D.2 The hypothalamus is a particularly vulnerable area, which helps regulate pain and sleep.
 In addition, the barrier can be eroded during stress, infections, or when the immune system is activated.
-Given that glutamate is high in the brain and spinal fluid of fibromyalgia patients and it’s linked to pain, are additives in your diet partly to blame?
-3
+Given that glutamate is high in the brain and spinal fluid of fibromyalgia patients and it’s linked to pain, are food additives partly to blame?3

-Studies show that glutamate is elevated in the bloodstream and the gastrointestinal tract, and it is known to be capable of sensitizing nerve endings to cause pain.4 So, why ingest more of this nasty chemical if you might be able to avoid it, or at least reduce it to reduce your fibromyalgia symptoms?
+Studies show that glutamate is elevated in the bloodstream and the gastrointestinal tract, and it is known to be capable of sensitizing nerve endings to cause pain.4 So, why ingest more of this nasty chemical if you can eliminate or reduce it to decrease your fibromyalgia symptoms?

 Treatment Trial

-To answer this question, Holton conducted a one-month treatment trial eliminating additives containing glutamate, aspartate, and cysteine.5 The study involved 37 fibromyalgia patients and she provided diet-training sessions and counseling to be sure participants were eating foods free of these acid-containing additives (they go by many names, including MSG and Aspartame).
+To answer this question, Holton conducted a one-month fibromyalgia treatment trial eliminating additives containing glutamate, aspartate, and cysteine.5 She provided diet-training sessions and counseling.
+Holton wanted to ensure participants were eating foods free of these acid-containing additives (they go by many names, including MSG and Aspartame).

-Holton monitored the patient’s symptoms throughout the one-month trial and additionally for three consecutive mornings, where everyone was given a glass of juice to drink.
+Holton monitored the patient’s symptoms throughout the one-month trial.
+Then participants met for three consecutive mornings, where everyone was given a glass of juice to drink.
 Unknown to the patients, half of the drinks contained a typical daily dose of MSG.
 Quite often in treatment trials, fibromyalgia symptoms improve because patients understandably want to feel better.
-However, giving some patients glutamate at the end of the study helped Holton confirm if the effects of the trial were truly due to eliminating the additives.
+However, giving some fibromyalgia patients glutamate at the end of the study helped Holton confirm if the effects of the trial were truly due to eliminating the food additives.

 Symptom Benefits

 Of the thirty-seven patients, 84 percent reported a greater than 30 percent reduction of symptoms.
 These results are better than those of any of the FDA-approved drugs for fibromyalgia.
-On average, eleven of the fibromyalgia and irritable bowel syndrome symptoms remitted.
+On average, eleven of the fibromyalgia and irritable bowel syndrome symptoms significantly decreased.

 The next step in the study looked at the impact of adding MSG back into the diet.
 “Most participants (73 percent) reported the onset of symptoms during the evening hours of the first day of the MSG challenge or the following morning,” says Holton.
 “Symptoms worsened over time, peaking on day three.”